giordano-lucas/higgs-boson-classification/pleutre_submission/README.md

 * MeanInterpolator: for each feature, the missing values are interpolated to the mean of the feature.
 * LinearInterpolator: For each feature $c$ that contains missing value the we train a simple least squares task to predict the missing values.
-We set the target variable $y$ to be equal to $c$, letting $X$ to be all the columns of the higgs dataset expect $c$.
+We set the target variable $y$ to be equal to $c$, letting $X$ to be all the columns of the higgs dataset except $c$.
 In this process we droped the actual label column in the dataset so that the procedure could also be applied to fill the missing values for the submission dataset, for which the labels are not available.
 The next step is to split $y$ and $X$ into a training and test set according to the missing values in $c$.
 To do so, we define the following mask: $mask_i = I\{y_i = -999\}$.
 We have:

      * $y_{test} = y[mask]$
      * $y_{train} = y[~mask]$